AmokHuginnsson/replxx/README.md

 # Linenoise Next Generation

-A portable readline replacement for Linux, Windows and MacOS which is capable of handling UTF-8 characters.
-Unlike GNU readline this library uses a BSD license and can be used in any program.
+A small, portable GNU readline replacement for Linux, Windows and MacOS which is capable of handling UTF-8 characters.
+Unlike GNU readline, which is GPL, this library uses a BSD license and can be used in any kind of program.

 ## Origin